-A machine translation system for the Conference Registration task consisted of three parts: a parser deriving the f-structure from an input source language sentence, a mapper generating a target language f-structure from its source language counterpart, and a text generator producing a target language sentence from its fstructure.
+A machine translation system for the Conference Registration task consisted of three parts: a parser deriving the f-structure from an input source language sentence, a mapper generating a target language f-structure from its source language counterpart, and a text generator producing a target language sentence from its f-structure.
 According to our experience, mapping between f-structures was the most difficult part, which required the hand-crafting of an intermediate representation and the rules that map between f-structures and the intermediate representation.
-An automatic transfer system is thus desirable to generate the target language fstructures.
+An automatic transfer system is thus desirable.
 The system should have the following properties:

 Learnability: The system should be able to learn the structure transfer automatically from paired samples.
-It should not require handcrafting of any explicit representations and mapping rules.
+It should not require hand-crafting of any explicit representations and mapping rules.

 Scalability: With limited retraining, the system should be able to deal with larger tasks with an expanded lexicon.

-Generalizability: The system should have satisfiable performance on unseen inputs.
+Generalizability: The system should have satisfactory performance on unseen inputs.